Achievable logoAchievable logo

 • Timing of hormone secretion relative to exercise.

-Some hormones require binding proteins to transport them in the bloodstream and extend their activity, such as sex hormone-binding globulin (SHBG) for testosterone and estrogen.
-Additionally, catecholamines (epinephrine and norepinephrine) act as key acute hormones, enhancing force production and energy availability during exercise.
+Some hormones circulate with binding proteins that help transport them in the bloodstream and extend their activity.
+One example is sex hormone-binding globulin (SHBG), which binds testosterone and estrogen.
+In addition, catecholamines (epinephrine and norepinephrine) act as key acute hormones, supporting force production and increasing energy availability during exercise.

 Hormone-receptor interaction and adaptations